trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Can human societies be conscious?

 Human brains have free will in the sense that there are computations being run in humans brains that determine the further actions of us.
 We feel like we decide what to do because that's exactly what happens.
 Even though we couldn't influence the outcome of the computation, because there is no shortcuts to running it other than running it, just like in Conway's Game of Life.
-You can't predict with certainty what a decision will be until you've actually finished computing the decision.
+You can't predict with certainty what a decision will be until you've  finished computing the decision.

 #### Meaning